 The deadline to apply for the 2014 Fellowship is March 1, 2014.
 Notification of the successful applicant will be announced by April 1, 2014.
 The chosen candidate will then be asked to provide a date for assuming the Fellowship by May 1, 2014.
 The Fellowship must be carried out between April 30, 2014 and February 10, 2015.

-For consideration, email a cover letter, resume, and two letters of recommendation as an MS Word or PDF attachment to Heather Campbell Coyle, Curator of American Art, at email@example.com.
+Applications for the 2014 Appel Fellowship, including a cover letter, resume, and two letters of recommendation as an MS Word or PDF attachment may be emailed to Heather Campbell Coyle, Curator of American art at email@example.com.

 Click here for a PDF with the above information.